cj-suess/Longest-Path-in-a-Torus/README.md

 [] This algorithm will find the longest path of increasing integers in a torus.

+    --> Solution is O(n)

 [] Some details: